 Teaching Professional | Tournament Director |

-Classes and Curriculum
+Classes & Curriculum

 Students will take classes in golf operations, club design, fitting repair and performance, swing analysis, teaching, finance, marketing, food and beverage management, and human resource management.

-* Professional Golf Management is a four and a half year curriculum.
+* Professional Golf Management is a four-and-a-half-year curriculum.

 After Graduation

-EMPLOYED** | GRAD SCHOOL | SEEKING EMPLOYMENT |
+EMPLOYED | GRAD SCHOOL | AVERAGE SALARY |

-100% | 0% | 0% |
+100% | 0% | N/A |

-* Numbers are based on responses from graduates at six months post-graduation date.
+Numbers are based on responses from graduates at six months post-graduation date.

 Getting Involved